Bearsaerker/SideNote/README.md

 ### Future Enhancements

-**Highlight Variations**: Plans to add customizable highlight colors and styles for different comment types.
+🎨 **Highlight Variations**: Plans to add customizable highlight colors and styles for different comment types.

+📝 **Rich Markdown Editor**: Future versions may support storing comments as separate markdown files with full formatting capabilities (links, bold, italic, etc.), allowing for more complex and interconnected annotations.
+Comments would be stored in a dedicated folder with references in `data.json`.

 ## Technical Details